lazlop/find_my_uri/README.md

 ## Configuration

+Provide file paths for loading ontologies using the .env file.

 The default configuration in `uricli.py` expects TTL files in:
 - `../water_ontology/water/`
 - `../water_ontology/s223`

 Vector database is stored in `./vector_db/`

-You can modify these paths in `uricli.py` or when initializing the classes programmatically.

 ## How It Works